“Double Vision”: A Classic Rock Ballad That Still Resonates Today

 The band’s decision to include a saxophone solo in the middle of the song adds a touch of sophistication and further emphasizes the emotional depth of the lyrics.
 The saxophone, played by Ian McDonald, creates a sense of melancholy and longing that perfectly complements Gramm’s vocals.

-See also Foreigner - Feels Like the First Time
+See also Foreigner - Hot Blooded

 Video